-There are several ways to connect to your repository.
+This article lists several ways you can connect to your SVN repository.

 Connecting with your browser